Parabolic Category O in Complex Rank via Fock Space Tensor Product Categorifications: Constructing Admissible Fock Space Tensor Product Categorifications

-where $\Delta^{\b{c}_\ell,\b{\sigma}_\ell}_{N}(\blambda_\ell)$ and $L^{\b{c}_\ell,\b{\sigma}_\ell}_N(\b{\nu}_\ell)$ are the Verma and simple modules in $\cO_m^{\b{c}_\ell,\b{\sigma}_\ell}(N)$ for $N \gg 0$.
+where $\Delta^{\b{c}_\ell,\b{\sigma}_\ell}_{m,N}(\blambda_\ell)$ and $L^{\b{c}_\ell,\b{\sigma}_\ell}_{m,N}(\b{\nu}_\ell)$ are the Verma and simple modules in $\cO_m^{\b{c}_\ell,\b{\sigma}_\ell}(N)$ for $m,N \gg 0$.
 In particular, the multiplicity $[\Delta(\ublambda):L(\ubnu)]$ is the product of parabolic Kazhdan--Lusztig polynomials evaluated at 1. \end{prop}

 \begin{proof} Without loss of generality, assume $\b{c}_1,\ldots,\b{c}_n$ are lower admissible, while $\b{c}_{n+1},\ldots,\b{c}_r$ are upper admissible.
 Pick $m \gg 0$ so that Let $\cC_m'$ denote the Serre subcategory of $\cC$ corresponding to the poset ideal on the right-hand side.
 Then, the multiplicity $[\Delta(\ublambda):L(\ubnu)]$ can be computed in $\cC_m'$, which is in fact a Schurian category.
-Thanks to Subsubsection \ref{subsubsec:restricted_from_full}, we can construct a Serre quotient $\cC_m$ of $\cC_m'$ that carries the structure of level $m$ restricted MFTPCs of type $\Xi$.
+Using the construction of Subsubsection \ref{subsubsec:restricted_from_full}, we obtain a Serre quotient $\cC_m$ of $\cC_m'$ with the structure of level $m$ restricted MFTPCs of type $\Xi$.
 In turn, \cite[Lemma 2.27]{brundan_stroppel_semiinfinite} tells us that the multiplicity $[\Delta(\ublambda):L(\ubnu)]$ can be computed in $\cC_m$ for $m \gg 0$.
 Theorem \ref{thm:mixed_admissible_uniqueness} gives us an equivalence $\cC_m \simeq \cO_{m}^\Xi$.
 Then, the proposition follows from the bi-exactness of the Deligne tensor product functor. \end{proof}

 \begin{defn} Applying the construction of Subsubsection \ref{subsubsec:gluing} to the level $m$ restricted MFTPCs $\cO^{\Xi}_m$, we obtain the MFTPC $\cO^{\Xi}_\infty$, which we call the \textit{stable parabolic category $\cO$ of type $\Xi$}. \end{defn}